-Each reagent, whether "atomic" (e.g., rainbow bead control) or mixture (e.g., M9 media), SHOULD be represented as a Component.
+Each reagent, whether "atomic" (e.g., rainbow bead control) or mixture (e.g., M9 media), SHOULD be represented as a Component and/or as a Feature of a Component in which the reagent is used.
+For example, a custom media mixture might be defined as a Component and used as a SubComponent, while a commercially supplied reagent might be used as an ExternallyDefined feature linking to its PubChem identifiers.

-The roles of reagents may vary in context: for example, Arabinose may serve as an inducer or as a media carbon source.
-As such, role SHOULD be indicated by an NCI Thesaurus (NCIT) term in a role property of the SubComponent.
+The roles of reagents may vary in context: for example, arabinose may serve as an inducer or as a media carbon source.
+As such, contextual role SHOULD be indicated by an NCI Thesaurus (NCIT) term in a role property of the Feature.
 Examples include:

+- NCIT:C64356: Positive Control

+- NCIT:C12508: Cell

+- NCIT:C85504: Growth Medium

+- NCIT:C14419: Organism Strain

+- NCIT:C120268: Inducer

+For more information on representing cells, strains, plasmids, and genomes, see Section 7.10.1

+7.9.3 Samples

-- NCIT:C64356: Positive Control ■ NCIT:C48694: Cell NCIT:C85504: Media NCIT:C14419: Strain NCIT:C120268: Inducer For more information on representing cells, strains, plasmids, and genomes, see Section 7.10.1 7.9.3 Samples A complete specification of a sample SHOULD be a Component that includes at least: A SubComponent instantiating each strain in the sample A SubComponent for the media or buffer A SubComponent for each additional reagent added to the media (e.g., inducers, antibiotics) 13 • om: Measures on each of these specifying the amount in the sample 14 om:Measures on the Component for each environmental parameter (e.g., temperature, pH, culturing time) 15 7.9.4 Other Experimental Parameters 16 In order to deal with parameters associated with the context in general but not specific instances, e.g., temperature, pH, total sample volume, the hasMeasure property of Identified can be used.
-The hasMeasure of a Component 18 provides context-free information (e.g., the pH of M9 media, the GC-content of a GFP coding sequence), while the 19 hasMeasure of a material entity (SBO:0000240) Feature provides a measurement in context (e.g., the dosage of 20 Arabinose in a sample).
-21 Values of these parameters SHOULD be specified by attaching a om: Measure with a type set to the appropriate SBO 22 term.
-The SBO terms that are RECOMMENDED as appropriate are members of the Systems Description Parameter 23 (SBO:0000545) branch of SBO.
-Examples include: 24 SBO:0000147: thermodynamic temperature (e.g., culturing at 27 C) SBO:0000332: half-life of an exponential decay (e.g., decay rate of a gRNA) 26 - SBO:0000304: pH (e.g., pH of M9 media)
+A complete specification of a sample SHOULD be a Component that includes at least:

+- A Feature instantiating each strain in the sample - A Feature for the media or buffer - A Feature for each additional reagent added to the media (e.g., inducers, antibiotics) - om: Measures on each of these specifying the amount in the sample - om: Measures on the Component for each environmental parameter (e.g., temperature, pH, culturing time)

+7.9.4 Other Experimental Parameters

+In order to deal with parameters associated with the context in general but not specific instances, e.g., temperature, pH, total sample volume, the hasMeasure property of Identified can be used.
+The hasMeasure of a Component provides context-free information (e.g., the pH of M9 media, the GC-content of a GFP coding sequence), while the hasMeasure of a material entity (SBO:0000240) Feature provides a measurement in context (e.g., the dosage of arabinose in a sample).

+Values of these parameters SHOULD be specified by attaching a om:Measure with a type set to the appropriate SBO term.
+The SBO terms that are RECOMMENDED as appropriate are members of the Systems Description Parameter (SBO:0000545) branch of SBO.
+Examples include:

+- SBO:0000147: thermodynamic temperature (e.g., culturing at 27 C) - SBO:0000332: half-life of an exponential decay (e.g., decay rate of a gRNA) - SBO:0000304: pH (e.g., pH of M9 media)